 Dispute with the Credit Bureaus

 This method is the basic credit repair technique of writing letters to the credit bureaus to request an investigation of a collection on your credit report.
 It's basic credit repair 101.
-To read up on the expanded version of this technique, read our articles which covers all there is to know about credit repair.
+To read up on the expanded version of this technique, check out our credit repair articles which covers all there is to know about credit repair.